Articles of Association of Norway’s Performing Rights Society (TONO)

 (6) The Control Committee is to keep a record of its negotiations and prepare a written report to the annual meeting.

-(7) This report should be ready in sufficient time for it to be sent to TONO’s members before the annual meeting.
+(7) This report should be ready in sufficient time for it to be sent to TONO’s unit holders before the annual meeting.

 Chapter VIII Bodies subject to the Board